What is it?

 exit_state: Which transition state the robot will be in after completing this move.
 Only applicable if controls_legs=true.
 The next legs-track move must have the same entrance_state.

-controls_arm: Does this move require the arm track.
+controls_arm: Move requires the arm track.

-controls_legs: Does this move require the legs track.
+controls_legs: Move requires the legs track.

-controls_body: Does this move require the body track.
+controls_body: Move requires the body track.

-display: Information for how Choreographer should display the move.
+display: How Choreographer should display the move.

-description: A text description of the move.
+description: Text description of the move.

-The name of the moves.
+The names of the moves.